 9. Altered Destiny

-Back then, almost all shops promoted this adventuring title by Accolade as a copy of Sierra On-line's many Quests titles.
+Back then, almost all the shops I patronized promoted this adventuring title by Accolade as a copy of Sierra On-line's many Quests titles.
 In many ways, it was.
-And as I remembered it, also not as polished as Sierra’s titles and other similar retro games.
-At the same time, it was also incredibly difficult, with the gaming logic and pathway at times impossible to figure out.
+And as I remembered it, not as polished as Sierra’s titles and other similar retro games too.
+At the same time, it was also incredibly difficult, with the gaming logic and pathway often impossible to figure out.
 (I never did complete it) Over time, though, my hazy memories of the bizarre locations and characters morphed into nostalgic fascination.
 I'd seriously love to have another go at this retro title, if only to determine whether age had made me wiser, or should I say, weirder.
-This time, I'd have the whole online world of hints and FAQs to help me too. aRRaRRa, you wouldn't be able to squash me so easily this time.
+This time, I'd have the whole online world of hints and FAQs to help me too. aRRaRRa, you wouldn't be able to squash me so easily this time!

 The oldest game series in this list, Phantasie I was my very first RPG game on the PC.
 By today's standard, this classic from Strategic Simulations, Inc. (SSI) is a rather run-of-the-mill western medieval RPG, but who knows what some thoughtful modern touches would bring?
 With current series like Dragon Age and Elder Scrolls mostly opting for action-based fighting, it would also be interesting, refreshing even, to revert to turn-based gameplay.
 Plus, I do long to be reacquainted with the main villain, Nikademus.
 That name has stuck in my head since the mid-80s.
 Come on, how could anyone not be fascinated by a name like that?